"America deserved 9/11, dude. Fuck it, I'm saying it."

 Hasan Doğan Piker was born into a family straddling two worlds.

-His father, Mehmet Behçet Piker, served on the Board of Directors of Sabancı Holding—one of Turkey's largest conglomerates—and later co-founded Turkey's Future Party.
+His father, Mehmet Behçet Piker, served on the Board of Directors of Sabancı Holding—one of Turkey's largest conglomerates—and later co-founded Turkey's conservative Future Party.
 His mother, Ülker Sedef Piker, teaches art and architectural history at the New Jersey Institute of Technology.
 His uncle is Cenk Uygur, co-founder of The Young Turks.

 Born in New Brunswick, New Jersey, Hasan moved to Istanbul as a toddler.
 There, his father made a deliberate choice: send him to public school rather than elite private institutions.